Godfrey22152/Train-Ticket-Reservation-System-Application/Self-Hosted-VM/README.md

 # Setting Up a self-hosted Virtual Machine for Azure DevOps Pipeline Agent using Vagrant.

-This Vagrant setup provides an Ubuntu 18.04 LTS virtual machine configured with Docker, Java, Maven, Trivy, and SonarQube.
-It serves as a self-host VM for running various tools and services needed in the project's Azure DevOps pipeline.
+This vagrantfile serves as a self-host VM for running various tools and services needed in the project's Azure DevOps pipeline.

+## **The Vagrantfile is configured to:**
+1. Use the Ubuntu 23.04 base box.
+2. Allocate 4 GB of RAM to the VM.
+3. Forward port 9000 to allow access to SonarQube from the host machine.
+4. Provision the VM with necessary software including Docker, Java, Maven, Trivy, and SonarQube.

 ## Prerequisites